 I chose my battles

 Finally I began to “draw the line in the sand.”
-I chose my responses to my husbands accusations more times and chose to “duck” on minor things.
+I chose my responses to my husband’s accusation of not doing things his way more times and chose to “duck” on minor things.
 But as my confidence and self assurance began to grow, I ducked less and less.
-I was striving for my self esteem!!
+I was giving my self esteem room to grow!!

 My husband’s physical problems